 Legacy of Mrs. WhiteheadThe Foundation’s grantmaking is inspired by the life of Lettie Pate Whitehead Evans, an extraordinary philanthropist and businesswoman.
 She was the wife of Joseph B. Whitehead, one of the original bottlers of Coca-Cola.
 When Mr. Whitehead died at an early age, Lettie Pate took over her husband’s bottling business and real estate interests, guiding both to great success.
 She became one of the first female directors of any major American corporation when she was appointed to the board of The Coca-Cola Company in 1934.
 Mrs. Whitehead gave generously to educational institutions throughout her life, and she had a special empathy for elderly women in need.
 At her death The Coca-Cola Company honored her thus: “Endowed with material things, she had a conviction that she held them as trustee for the poor, the meek and the unfortunate.”

-About the FoundationThe Lettie Pate Whitehead Foundation was created by Conkey Pate Whitehead, Mrs. Whitehead’s youngest son, as a memorial to his mother.
-It was chartered in 1946 for the “aid and benefit of poor and needy Christian girls and women” in nine states: Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
+About the FoundationThe Lettie Pate Whitehead Foundation was created by Conkey Pate Whitehead, Mrs. Whitehead’s youngest son, in honor of his mother.
+It was chartered in 1946 for the “aid and benefit of poor and deserving Christian girls and women” in nine states: Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee and Virginia.
 The Foundation has awarded more than $583 million in grants since inception.
 The Foundation shares an office and staff with other Whitehead family philanthropies – the Joseph B. Whitehead Foundation and the Lettie Pate Evans Foundation – as well as with the Robert W. Woodruff Foundation.
 This arrangement came about through the friendship and business relationship between Mrs. Whitehead and Mr. Woodruff, longtime leader of The Coca-Cola Company.
 Each foundation is governed by its own board and charter.